 Ride the Rim has the unique advantage of location: their tours skirt the rim of Waipi’o Valley which allows for amazing views into the valley.
 Most of the tour takes you through eucalyptus forests and there is a stop at a small secluded waterfall where you can swim if conditions are right.

-You can either drive your own ATV (16+ years) or ride along in a buggy that is operated by a tour guide.
+You can either drive your own ATV (minimum age 16 years) or ride along in a buggy that is operated by a tour guide.
 You can find more information about the tours at the Ride the Rim website

 2: ATV Outfitters (North Kohala)